 Deciding Which College is Best

+Sometimes when students wonder, “why should I go to college,” they are actually just nervous about picking the right one.
 There isn’t necessarily a “best” college.
-Each college offers a difference experience and unique educational opportunities.
+Each college offers a different experience and unique educational opportunities.
 Your task shouldn’t be to identify the top ranked colleges but rather to figure out which college is best for you.
 Your choice of college will depend on your personal and career interests, occupational goals as well as past academic record.
 If you’re still in high school you should talk with your high school counselor about all your options.
 Consider attending any open houses provided by local colleges in your area, use the Internet to research colleges that fit your expectations and requirements, and contact individual colleges to speak with their guidance and admission counselors.

 Sometimes larger, prestigious or “Ivy League” type universities can seem very attractive.
 However, you may discover (hopefully sooner rather than later) that you prefer a smaller, less prestigious, community of church affiliate college.
 Bigger isn’t necessarily better, especially when it comes to a college education.
+When considering reasons to go to college, think about the environments you are most comfortable in.
 There are a large variety of smaller colleges and community colleges that can provide you an excellent education without the big school feel.
 The only way to find out what you really want is to take the time to visit each college campus, meet the people, and experience the atmosphere.
 You’ll get the most out of your college experience if you take the time now to investigate your options and stay open to any possibilities.

 It’s also important to know that earning a degree from an Ivy League school or private college can be very expensive and there is no guarantee that you’ll get a great job once you get your degree.
 In fact, there is typically only a marginal difference in future earnings for those who earn their degree at an Ivy League school versus those who earn their degree from another reputable college.